Thai former prime minister Abhisit Vejjajiva must be fit to be tied.

 The PM of one of Asia’s fastest-growing economies has succeeded at keeping a fragile peace between the country’s color-coded political enemies: Democrats (“yellow shirts”), associated with monarchists, and Pheu Thai party (“red shirts”), with a base of farmers and the working class.

-They also say her asking Malaysia for help in an attempt to deal with Muslim insurgents down south is a good thing.
-And cite her promise to “outlaw Thailand’s domestic ivory trade” as being, well……promising.
+They also state Yingluck asking Malaysia for help in an attempt to deal with Muslim insurgents down south is a good thing, and cite her promise to “outlaw Thailand’s domestic ivory trade” as being, well……promising.

-I think Forbes is probably giving her a bit more credit than she’s due in that last sentence, as few people think she will do anything about the illegal ivory trade in Thailand.
-But, she’s done very well with the rest of it.
-And I say, good for her.
+I think Forbes is probably giving her a bit more credit than she is due in that last sentence, as few people think she will do anything about the illegal ivory trade in Thailand.